emaslvcc/Pentominoes/README.md

 It extends _JPanel_ (corresponding to a panel of the GUI's main frame), and implements a _KeyListener_ to handle keyboard input.

 1. A **_Game_ constructor** is implemented to handle the general Tetris game logic.
 It sets up a game board, initializes pentomino shapes, and manages their descent by means of a timer (looper).
-The timer checks for collisions with existing pentominos, and handles Game Over scenarios, by displaying a graphical message and resetting the game.
+The timer checks for collisions with existing pentominoes, and handles Game Over scenarios, by displaying a graphical message and resetting the game.

 2. **_paintComponent()_** method is responsible for rendering the graphical representation of the Tetris game within a Java Swing component, updating the display as the game progresses.